 A novated lease calculator or a commercial hire purchase calculator is used to calculate the repayments of a vehicle loan that an employer took out on behalf of their employee.

 In a novated lease, the employer makes the repayments on this vehicle purchase by deducting the repayment amount from the employee’s salary each pay period.

 The calculator below is a great tool if you and your employer are planning to apply for a novated lease because it will allow you to get an indication of what the monthly repayment on the loan will be.

 It can also be used if you already have a novated lease but would like to manage it better.

-Novated lease calculators will change depending on who provides your finance - so you will need to check the numbers with the provider you choose.
-You can get an indication of your repayments using our calculator below to help in your comparisons.
+Keep in mind novated lease calculators will change depending on who provides your finance.
+So, you'll need to check the numbers with the provider you choose.

 How to use the novated lease calculator?